 What are Variables in a Hypothesis?

 Variables are changeable factors or characteristics that may affect the outcome of an investigation.
-Things like age, weight, the height of participants, length of time, the difficulty of reading material, etc., could all be classed as variables.
+Things like age, weight, the height of participants, length of time, the difficulty of reading material, etc., could all be considered variables.

 Usually, an investigation or experiment will focus on how different variables affect each other.
 So, it is vital to define the variables clearly if you are to measure the effect they have on each other accurately.